 The concept of a public registry was founded on the “If Only” principle – The rationale is “If only we had known a sex

 offender was living down the street, this tragedy would not have happened."
-In 1994, ninety-four days after the
+In 1994, ninety-four days after the murder

-registry was regulatory and not punitive, and thus does not violate ex post facto.
+and not punitive, and thus does not violate ex post facto.
 The three dissenters rightfully noted the registry is indeed

 punitive .
 In the same year, the US Supreme Court also ruled that registries do not violate procedural due process,

 but did not rule on substantive due process .

-The 2003 rulings of the US Supreme Court have justified increased restrictions of every kind, and the High Court
+The 2003 rulings of the US Supreme Court have justified increased restrictions of every kind, and the High Court has